ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

   * `figure`
   * `table`
   * `graph`
-  - [ ] The thesis contains a sufficient amount of content with a focus on scientific, technical, engineering, and/or mathematical content
   - [ ] The thesis highlights and explains the societal impacts and ethical implications of the completed research
   - [ ] There are no typographical or grammatical errors in the thesis